awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 When using this API, note the following considerations:
 + You must specify either `streamName` or `streamARN`, but not both\.
++ To be able to play the media on the console or via HLS, track 1 of each fragment should contain h\.264 encoded video, the CodecID in the fragment metadata should be "V\_MPEG/ISO/AVC", and the fragment metadata should include AVCC formatted h\.264 codec private data\.
+Optionally, track 2 of each fragment should contain AAC encoded audio, the CodecID in the fragment metadata should be "A\_AAC", and the fragment metadata should include AAC codec private data\.
 + You might find it easier to use a single long\-running `PutMedia` session and send a large number of media data fragments in the payload\.
-Note that for each fragment received, Kinesis Video Streams sends one or more acknowledgements\.
+For each fragment received, Kinesis Video Streams sends one or more acknowledgements\.
 Potential network considerations might cause you to not get all these acknowledgements as they are generated\.
 + You might choose multiple consecutive `PutMedia` sessions, each with fewer fragments to ensure that you get all acknowledgements from the service in real time\.

 **Note**
 If you send data to the same stream on multiple simultaneous `PutMedia` sessions, the media fragments get interleaved on the stream\.
 You should make sure that this is OK in your application scenario\.